 What guidelines do I have to follow when raising the puppy or dog?

 1. The family needs to feed one of the foods off of the Premium Dog Food list we will provide you.
-These foods are high quality and not necessarily expensive (we use Kirland from Costco which is one of the cheapest but very cost effective!).
+These foods are high quality and not necessarily expensive (we use Life's Abundance, All Life Stages).
 We are advocates of health nutrition for dogs, and for feeding foods that will not cause health issues down the road, things like cancer or tumors or allergies, etc. The foods are easily found at most pet stores or online.
 We would recommend all dog owners to consider these foods for the lifetime health of their pet.

 2. We ask the family to avoid all chemicals unless necessary, and to not give supplements or medicines unless approved by us.

 3. If the dog becomes sick or injured, we need the family to notify us right away so we are involved in all decisions regarding the treatment of the dog.
 In many cases we can save the family a lot of money if it is a simple issue, and in other situations the treatment may need to be specific if the dog is going to be bred soon, or is pregnant.

 4. We ask the family to practice safe handling of the dog.
 To not leave the dog outside if they are not at home.
 Don't let the dog sit in the back of an open pickup.
 Use a leash in public.
 Provide basic obedience training so the dog has manners.
 All these things should be done to protect your dog.